Water & Lava

 – Date Posted: May 2014 (updated July 2018)

+Easier+.
 For experienced beginner gravel/adventure riders.
 The single track is about 4 miles in length and has a few rocky sections …. walk the sections that you are not comfortable with.
+The more difficult sections of the route occur after Benham Falls.

 Food / Water